maradonario/slck-photogallery/README.md

 4. run the command to install the required modules:
 `npm install`

-5. run the web server locally by calling `index.js` from the root folder of the app:
+5. run the web server locally by calling `server.js` from the root folder of the app:
 `node server`

 6. Using a browser go to `http://localhost:3000/gallery`

+## Please be mindful of the search terms since FLickr API's safe search may not bring back appropiate results